New physics effects on quantum coherence in neutrino oscillations: NSI effects on neutrino oscillations

 \section{NSI effects on neutrino oscillations}

-The new physics neutrino-matter interactions can be charged current (CC) as well as neutral current (NC) interactions.
-Both NSI-NC and NSI-CC can modify the inelastic neutrino scattering cross sections with other SM fermions.
-While the scattering bounds on NSI-CC are rather stringent, these bounds are quite weaker for NSI-NC.
-The charged-current NSI of neutrinos with matter (i.e., e,u,d) can affect the production and detection of neutrinos in general, called zero distance effect and can become discernible in near detectors.
-On the other hand, the NSI-NC with two neutrinos can also affect the forward coherent scattering as the neutrino propagate through matter via so called Mikheev-Smirnov-Wolfenstein (MSW) mechanism \cite{Wolfenstein,Mikheev}.
-Consequently, a significantly enhanced effect of NSI-NC can be seen in large baseline oscillation experiments where neutrinos have to travel through a large region of matter.
-Therefore, we consider the neutral-current interactions driven by NSI relevant to neutrino propagation in matter.
-The Lagrangian for neutral current NSI neutrino interactions can be written as
+The NP neutrino-matter interactions can occur due to charged current (CC) as well as neutral current (NC) interactions.
+Both NSI-NC and NSI-CC can modify the inelastic neutrino scattering cross sections with other SM fermions \cite{Davidson:2003ha,Biggio:2009nt,Biggio:2009kv}.
+However, the mean-free path for inelastic interactions of neutrino in earth's matter is much larger than the earth's diameter for neutrinos with energy $< 10^5$ GeV \cite{Giunti:2007ry}.
+Hence, effects of such scatterings can be neglected.
+The NSI-NC with two neutrinos can also affect the forward coherent scattering as neutrinos propagate through matter via so called Mikheev-Smirnov-Wolfenstein (MSW) mechanism \cite{Wolfenstein,Valle,Guzzo,Ohlsson:2012kf,Miranda:2015dra,Davidson:2003ha,Biggio:2009nt,Biggio:2009kv,Mikheev,Guzzo1,Roulet}.
+Consequently, a significantly enhanced effect of NSI-NC can be seen in long baseline oscillation experiments, such as DUNE, where neutrinos have to travel through a large region of matter.
+The charged-current NSI of neutrinos with matter ({\it i.e.}, e,u,d) can affect the production and detection of neutrinos (in general called zero distance effect) and can become discernible in near detectors.
+Moreover, the scattering bounds on NSI-CC are rather stringent due to constraints coming from Fermi constant, pion decay, CKM unitarity and the kinematic measurements of the masses of the gauge bosons $M_Z$ and $M_W$, while these bounds are weaker for NSI-NC approximately by one order of magnitude.
+The concept of NSI was originated in \cite{Wolfenstein} introducing the {\it flavor changing neutral current}.
+In this work, we consider the effects of neutral-current interactions driven by NSI relevant to neutrino propagation in matter which can be represented by the Lagrangian